sigp/lighthouse/book/src/fee_recipient.md

 ### 1. Setting the fee recipient in the `validator_definitions.yml`

 Users can set the fee recipient in `validator_definitions.yml` with the `suggested_fee_recipient` key.
-This option is recommended for static configurations where each validator has a fixed fee recipient.
+This option is recommended for most users, where each validator has a fixed fee recipient.

-Below is an example of the validator_definitions.yml with validator specific graffitis:
+Below is an example of the validator_definitions.yml with `suggested_fee_recipient` values:

 ```
 ---
 - enabled: true